 Lomboy Grape Farms – ₱100 (entrance); ₱250 per kilo of grapes

 Pottery Making – ₱450

 Also read: 13 Long Weekends in the Philippines in 2018

-As we’re waiting for Labor Day, why not mull these options over and see which one best suits your mood and preference for a quick vacation near Manila?
+As we’re waiting for the long weekend, why not mull these options over and see which one best suits your mood and preference for a quick vacation near Manila?
 You have enough time…and options.